 - 1. Competency in Math and English by passing the state's Algebra I and English II tests.
 Students who have taken required tests more than once without passing and have received remedial supports are able to show competency through one of the options below:

 - Earn credit for one math and/or one English course through College Credit Plus;

 - Demonstrate career readiness and technical skill through foundational and supporting options;

 - Enter into a contract to enlist in the military upon graduation.

-- 2. Preparation for college or careers by earning two diploma seals, one of which must be state defined. to demonstrate academic, technical and professional readiness for careers, college, the military or self-sustaining professions.
+- 2. Preparation for college or careers by earning two diploma seals, one of which must be state defined.

 - State Defined Seals:

 - i.
 Citizenship Seal

 - ii.
 College-Ready Seal

 - iii.
 Honors Diploma Seal

 - iv.
 Industry-Recognized Credential Seal

 - v.
 Military Enlistment Seal

 - vi.
 OhioMeansJobs Readiness Seal

 - vii.
 Science Seal

 - viii.
 Seal of Biliteracy

 - ix.
 Technology Seal

 - Locally Defined Seals:

 - i.
 Community Service

 - ii.
 Fine and Performing Arts Seal

 - iii.
 Student Engagement Seal

-The Ohio Department of Education created an overview of the Ohio High School Graduation Requirements.
+The Ohio Department of Education created an overview of the Ohio High School Graduation Requirements and a guidance document for Ohio's Assessment and Graduation Requirements.

 Please note these requirements are subject to change based on ODE mandates.